2018 Nicky Rackard Cup: Semi-finals

 The Group 1 winners play the Group 2 runners-up and the Group 2 winners play the Group 1 runners-up.

-Cup Final
+Final

 The semi-final winners met in the Nicky Rackard Cup final at Croke Park with the winners being promoted to the Christy Ring Cup for 2019.

 Relegation playoff

 The bottom teams in each group - the fourth placed team in group 1 and the third placed team in group 2 - meet in a relegation playoff.
 The winners remain in the Nicky Rackard Cup for 2019, while the losers are relegated to the 2019 Lory Meagher Cup.